keirthana/anbox-cloud-docs/reference/deprecation-notices.md

 This document contains a list of deprecation notices for Anbox Cloud and its components.

+## Android 12, Android 13, and AAOS 13
+*Deprecated in 1.27.1* ; *Unsupported in 1.29.0*

+Support for the Android 12, Android 13, and AAOS 13 images will be deprecated starting with release 1.27.1 and will be unsupported as of release 1.29.0.

 ## Node controller charm
 *Deprecated in 1.26.0* ; *Unsupported in 1.28.0*